CRegadas/twitter-stream/README.md

 # TwitterStreamProject
 Small project to experiment big data tools.
-The twitter stream api is connected to Kafka, all the data is stored in Redis and processed by Spark.
+The twitter stream api is connected to Kafka, all the data is stored in Redis/Cassandra and processed by Spark.

 # How to run